-Written progress reports shall be distributed equally throughout each grade reporting period in accordance with the instructional calendar (UIL Eligibility Calendar).
-[EXHIBIT B] In addition, teachers have the responsibility to provide parental notice through a deficiency report when a student is in danger of failing after a progress report has been sent.
+Written progress reports shall be distributed equally throughout each grade reporting period in accordance with the instructional calendar (UIL Eligibility Calendar and UIL Exempt Course List).
+[EXHIBIT B] In addition, teachers have the responsibility to provide parental notice when a student is in danger of failing after a progress report has been sent.